SwiftGGTeam/the-swift-programming-language-in-chinese/BasicTypes.rst

 .. testcode:: tuples

-    (swift) var httpNotFoundError = (statusCode : 404, statusString : "Not Found")
+    (swift) var httpError = (statusCode: 404, description: "Not Found")
-    // httpNotFoundError : (statusCode: Int, statusString: String) = (404, "Not Found")
+    // httpError : (statusCode: Int, description: String) = (404, "Not Found")
-    (swift) httpNotFoundError.statusCode
+    (swift) httpError.statusCode
     // r2 : Int = 404
-    (swift) httpNotFoundError.statusString
+    (swift) httpError.description
     // r3 : String = "Not Found"

 Tuples are particularly useful as the return values of functions.
-A function that tries to retrieve a web page might return our ``httpNotFoundError`` tuple if it is unable to find the page we have requested.
-By returning a tuple with two distinct values, each of a different type, the function is able to provide much more useful information about its outcome than if it could only return a single value of a single type.
+A function that tries to retrieve a web page might return this ``httpError`` tuple if it is unable to find the requested page.
+By returning a tuple with two distinct values, each of a different type, the function is able to provide more useful information about its outcome than if it could only return a single value of a single type.

+If you find yourself using a particular type of tuple several times, you can define a ``typealias`` as a shorthand description of that tuple type.
+Here's how to define a generic tuple type to describe any HTTP status code:

+.. testcode:: tuples

+    (swift) typealias httpStatus = (statusCode: Int, description: String)

+This can be read as:

+	“define a ``typealias`` called ``httpStatus``, which is a specific kind of tuple that contains (a ``statusCode`` of type ``Int``, and a ``description`` of type ``String``)”.

+Note that this ``typealias`` doesn't set a value for ``statusCode`` or ``description``.
+It's not actually creating a new ``httpStatus`` tuple – it's just defining what one looks like.

+This new ``typealias`` can then be used to create several tuples of the same type:

+.. testcode:: tuples

+    (swift) var http200SuccessStatus : httpStatus = (statusCode: 200, description: "OK")
+    // http200SuccessStatus : httpStatus = (200, "OK")
+    (swift) var http404ErrorStatus : httpStatus = (statusCode: 404, description: "Not Found")
+    // http404ErrorStatus : httpStatus = (404, "Not Found")

+It can also be used in a shorter form, without needing to provide the element names:

+.. testcode:: tuples

+    (swift) var http500ErrorStatus : httpStatus = (500, "Internal Server Error")
+    // http500ErrorStatus : httpStatus = (500, "Internal Server Error")

+…while still allowing access to the tuple's elements by name:

+.. testcode:: tuples

+    (swift) http500ErrorStatus.statusCode
+    // r4 : Int = 500

 .. refnote:: References